mathias82/insurance-contributions-module-vtiger/README.md

 1. You can install insurance contributions like any other module.
 Open your Module Manager in the CRM and goto the custom module tab.
 Install the InsuranceContributions.zip file (Do not unzip this files) provided with this download.

-2. Then you can put You can fill in the fields or change them to suit a particular operator
+2. After that you can fill the fields or change them to suit a particular operator

 3. Languages : english , Greek
 For more information about insurance contributions you may visit my website www.mstavrou.com